AmirhosseinOlyaei/facebook-tailwind/README.md

   -

-- When you're adding the commit for this, add a comment as "fixes [#1](git@github.com/AmirhosseinOlyaei/facebook-tailwind/issues/1) - adds the reset.css file".
+- When you're adding the commit for this, add a comment as "fixes [#1](git@github.com/AmirhosseinOlyaei/facebook-tailwind/issues/1) - solved first good issue".
   -

 - https://flexboxfroggy.com/ #Flexbox exercise